Global Privacy Signal Detected

 If your elderly parents qualify as dependents, your health insurance coverage can help offset expenses for health conditions like osteoporosis, diabetes, Alzheimer’s disease, respiratory diseases, heart disease, and cancer.
 It can also cover injuries from falls and other types of accidents.

-While regular preventative care and timely treatment of conditions can help reduce some medical expenses, having sufficient health insurance coverage can greatly lower your out-of-pocket costs for medical expenses.
+While regular preventative care and timely treatment of conditions can help reduce some medical expenses, having sufficient health insurance coverage can significantly lower your out-of-pocket costs for medical expenses.
 Ultimately, health insurance coverage makes quality healthcare more affordable and accessible.

 How to Add a Dependent to Your Health Insurance

-However, there are some “life-changing events” which are recognized as legitimate reasons to make changes to a health insurance plan outside of the open enrollment period.
+There are some “life-changing events” which are recognized as legitimate reasons to make changes to a health insurance plan outside of the open enrollment period.
 Some of the qualifying circumstances include:

 • Marriage or divorce